twistlock/docs/api/descriptions/policies/policies.md

 1. Specify at least one "check" in the `condition.vulnerabilities` object.
 A check is a security best practice or baseline setting which will be validated by the scanner.

-2. Specify at one `effect` value per check.
+2. Specify an action for each check.
+Prisma Cloud needs to know what to do when a check fails (e.g. alert, block).

+3. In the `effect` parameter, specify the range of possible actions configured in the rule.
-The `effect` value is a list separated by commas.
+The value in `effect` a comma-separated list.

-	For example, in a two-check rule, the effect value could be `alert, ignore` or in a three-check rule, the effect value could be `alert, fail, ignore`.
+   For example, in a one-check rule, the effect could be `alert` or in a two-check rule, the effect could be `alert, fail`.

-	See [Effect Parameter](#effect-parameter) for more info.
+   See [Actions for failed checks](#actions-for-failed-checks) for more info.

+The following curl command creates a single rule compliance policy for images scanned in the CI pipeline:

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/policies/compliance/ci/images' \